c4tk/c4tk/src/content/events/bangalore/2014/about.md

         </header>
         <p>Every person has something unique to contribute to the community, society, and church.
 Yet, most of us do not understand how we can leverage our skills and ideas to improve the lives of others.

 What if we could discover how to use our unique gifts for God’s Kingdom?
-Use technology, films, or games to mobilize and equip every member of your community, church and family.
+Use technology to mobilize and equip every member of your community, church and family.
 Empower them to release their skills as well as to accelerate great ideas and initiatives that could transform the lives of the child or adult down your street.
       </section>
     </div>
   </div>